Septic Services in Montgomery, TX

 - Two-year initial maintenance contract required

 Montgomery County takes enforcement seriously.
 Lapsed maintenance contracts trigger 30-day notices, and unresolved violations can be referred to court.
-The EPA reports that more than one in five U.S. households depend on septic systems, and proper maintenance is the primary factor in preventing failures.
 This may seem strict, but it protects property values and groundwater quality across the county.

 For properties on 10+ acres with a single-family home, TCEQ exemptions may apply.
 Check with the county before assuming you qualify.